A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: A two-layer thin film model on the large scale

-We first assume that the anti-surfactant is perfectly soluble such that the surface concentration $s$ vanishes and $K=0$ holds in \eqref{eq: 2.28main} and \eqref{eq: 2.35main}.
-We refer also to the end of Section \ref{subsec: 2.1} for the physical background on setting $K=0$.
+The equations \eqref{eq:main} contain the third-order terms $Q_i$ that vanish if we set for the inverse of the capillarity numbers $ (\mathrm{Ca_i})^{-1}=0$.
+Furthermore we neglect diffusion and choose $ (\mathrm{Pb_i})^{-1}=0$.
+The remaining equations are given by

-Thus, it remains to consider the evolution equations for film thicknesses $f,g$ and bulk concentrations $c^0_1,c^0_2$.
-We suppose that the viscosity ratio $\mu$ is very small, which holds for e.g.\ oil-water type flows.
-In view of this assumption, we put $\mu =0 $ in \eqref{eq: 2.22main}, \eqref{eq: 2.23main}.
-Finally, we assume that the capillarity and diffusion effects are negligible such that $\mathrm{Ca_i}\rightarrow \infty$ and $\mathrm{P_{b_i}}\rightarrow \infty$ holds for $i\in\{1,2\}$.
-We choose the velocity scale $U^*$ in such a way that $\mathrm{Ma_1}= \mathrm{Ma_2}=1$ holds.
-Then we have eliminated all higher-order derivatives from \eqref{eq: 2.24main}, \eqref{eq: 2.24second} and \eqref{eq: 2.34main}, \eqref{eq: 2.35main}, and obtain a reduced system of evolution equations for the large-scale dynamics given by
+The assumptions about the capillarity and P\'{e}clet numbers select a specific flow regime.
+But regardless of whether the assumptions are justified, the equations \eqref{eq:maind} describe the basic dynamics of our two-layer system.
+A particularly interesting sub-system is found when we set $\mu =0$ and choose the notional thicknesses $\eta_i^*$ and the concentration reference numbers $C_i^*$ in such a way that $\mathrm{Ma_1}= \mathrm{Ma_2}=1$ holds.
+The reduced system of evolution equations for the large-scale dynamics is then given by

-Note that we have dropped the superscripts in the quantities $c_1^0,c^0_2$, which denote the leading order bulk concentrations.
-Now, we differentiate the second and the fourth equation in $\eqref{eq: 2.9}$ with respect to $x$, respectively, and obtain for the film thicknesses $f$ in $\Omega_1$, $g$ in $\Omega_2$ and the concentration gradients
+To uncover the conservation law structure of \eqref{eq: 2.9} we differentiate the second and the fourth equations in $\eqref{eq: 2.9}$ with respect to $x$, respectively, and obtain for the film thicknesses $f$, $g$ and the concentration gradients